 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the value of the initial and subsequent donor gift amounts ("underwater funds").
 When underwater endowment funds exist, they are classified as a reduction of net assets with donor restrictions.
+At June 30, 2023 there were no underwater funds.
 At June 30, 2022 one fund with an original gift value of \$500,000, fair value of \$431,504, and deficiency of \$68,496 was reported in net assets with donor restrictions.
 The Institute has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-At June 30, 2021 there were no underwater funds.

-Changes in endowment net assets for the years ended June 30, 2022 and 2021 were as follows:
+Changes in endowment net assets for the years ended June 30, 2023 and 2022 were as follows: